Eccentricities in the flip-graphs of convex polygons: Preliminary notions and tools

-Consider a convex polygon $\pi$.
-A set containing exactly two vertices of $\pi$ will be called an \emph{edge on $\pi$}.
-The edges on $\pi$ whose convex hull is disjoint from the interior of $\pi$ we be referred to as the edges \emph{of} $\pi$.
+Let $\pi$ be a convex polygon.
+In the following, an \emph{edge on $\pi$} is a set containing exactly two vertices of $\pi$.
+Using this terminology, the edges \emph{of} $\pi$ are the edges on $\pi$ whose convex hull is disjoint from the interior of $\pi$.
 Two edges on $\pi$ are crossing when their convex hulls have non-disjoint interiors.
 A \emph{triangulation of $\pi$} is a set of pairwise non-crossing edges on $\pi$ that is maximal for the inclusion.
-Note that all the edges of $\pi$ are contained in any of its triangulations.
-They will be referred to as the \emph{boundary edges} of these triangulations.
+Note that all the edges of $\pi$ are contained in any of its triangulations, and they will be referred to as the \emph{boundary edges} of these triangulations.
 The other edges of a triangulation will be called its \emph{interior edges}.
-The flip-graph of $\pi$ is a graph whose vertices are the triangulations of $\pi$.
-Two triangulations are adjacent in this graph whenever they differ by a single (interior) edge.
-This graph has a number of remarkable properties, including that of being the graph of a polytope, the associahedron \cite{Lee1989}.
-It has been a long-standing open problem to find its diameter for polygons with any number of vertices \cite{SleatorTarjanThurston1988}.
-While this particular problem is now solved \cite{Pournin2014}, not much is known about the geometry of this, or related flip-graphs.
+The \emph{flip-graph} of $\pi$ is a graph whose vertices are the triangulations of $\pi$.
+Two triangulations are adjacent in this graph when they differ by a single edge, or equivalently, when they are related by a flip.